Clothing in the ancient world: Woven dress

 Around 2370 BCE, there was a switch from the traditional non-woven dress to woven dress.
-This included the addition of shawls and longer fabrics that would wrap around the shoulders and waist, almost mimicking a toga from Ancient Greece.
+This included the addition of shawls and longer fabrics that would wrap around the shoulders and waist, similar to the Ancient Greek toga.
 This type of dress by the Ancient Sumerians inspired many other civilizations such as Ancient Greece, Egypt, Assyria, and Rome.
 For the upper class, these woven fabrics were dyed brilliant colors and decorated to show the status of an individual.
 Linen was a woven fabric that typically was only made for those with higher class.

 Women's Dress

 Women typically wore either the kaunakes or woven dresses that left their right shoulder and right arm uncovered.
 These fabrics were usually embroidered with some type of design to stand out.
 Their hair was usually left in either braids or in updos.
 A lot of the time, they would braid beads into their hair for special events.
 The princesses and high women in society typically chose to decorate themselves in the most lavish fabrics that were an array of colors.
 Makeup was also worn, displaying the necessity and want for color in Sumer.
 Women would typically wear sandals on their feet or would go barefoot if they were lower class.